paolonapoletano/bci-resources/CONTRIBUTING.md

 # Contribution Guidelines

-## Adding to this list

 Please ensure your pull request adheres to the following guidelines:

 - Make an individual pull request for each suggestion.
-- Use the following format: `* [package](link) - Description.`
+- Respect the formats already used by the rest of the content.
-- Sort alphabetically inside the categories.
+- Sort the datasets chronologically in the various tables.
-- New categories or improvements to the existing categorization are welcome.
+- New categories/tasks or improvements to the existing material are welcome.
 - Check your spelling and grammar.
 - The pull request and commit should have a useful title.